What is a Civil Servant?

 Attorney General's Office; Cabinet Office; Dept for Business, Innovation and Skills; Dept for Communities and Local Government; Department for Culture, Media and Sport; Dept for Education; Dept for Environment, Food and Rural Affairs; Dept for International Development; Dept for Transport; Dept for Work and Pensions; Dept of Energy and Climate Change; Dept of Health; Foreign and Commonwealth Office; HM Treasury; Home Office; Ministry of Defence; Ministry of Justice; Northern Ireland Office; Office of the Advocate general for Scotland; Offices of the Leaders of the House of Commons & House of Lords; Scotland Office; UK Export Finance; Wales Office.

-And there were 22 Non-Ministerial Departments:
+There are currently 22 Non-Ministerial Departments:

-The Charity Commission; Competition and Markets Authority; Crown Prosecution Service; Food Standards Agency; Forestry Commission; Government Actuary's Department; HM Revenue and Customs; Land Registry; National Savings and Investments; The National Archives; National Crime Agency; Office of Rail Regulation; Ofgem; Ofqual; Ofsted; Ordnance Survey; Serious Fraud Office; Supreme Court; Government Legal Department; UK Statistics Office; UK Trade & Investment; Ofwat.
+The Charity Commission; Competition and Markets Authority; Crown Prosecution Service; Food Standards Agency; Forestry Commission; Government Actuary's Department; HM Revenue and Customs; Land Registry; National Savings and Investments; The National Archives; National Crime Agency; Office of Rail and Road; Ofgem; Ofqual; Ofsted; Ordnance Survey; Serious Fraud Office; Supreme Court; Government Legal Department; UK Statistics Office; UK Trade & Investment; Ofwat.

 2. The Royal Prerogative